 If my university loved me in the way that I love it, it would be extra-considerate of my safety.
 In the past year, the university has agreed with the city that it will be using the Stephenville Police Department’s dispatching system, because Tarleton PD does not have its own dispatching system.
 This means that, if you call the university police with an emergency, you will be transferred to the Stephenville Police Department, who will then call and dispatch a Tarleton police officer, only extending the amount of time it takes for someone to respond to the emergency.
 My trust has been shifted, against my own will, from the Tarleton police that I know and recognize well to the Stephenville police, who are located further away from campus.
 If my university loved me back, it would invest money into a dispatching system for the police on campus.

 Lastly, if my university loved me back, it would care about honesty.
 Being a journalist, I am regularly sifting through open records and working with my co-workers on stories that bring truth to light—truth that people deserve to know.
 But sometimes when something “sticky” arises, my university is commonly unwilling to release public records.
+This is particularly alarming because public records can hold all kinds of useful information for employers and other organizations who would like to know more about an individual by completing a background check.
 We have run into problems where administration and officers and others deny our right to public records, requiring hefty payments or denying to give open records in a timely manner, sometimes sending the records via snail-mail (rather than email) in order to lengthen the amount of time it takes for the information to get to the public.
 We still have yet to be told why ex-Vice President of Student Life Rusty Jergins was released from his position.

 If my university loved me as much as I love it, it would value honesty with me.
 The last fiscal year, Texan News Service was literally the only organization on the Student Service Fee list to have a budget cut.
 We were denied the budget increase we requested, and we were actually cut $6,000 less than we received the year before.
 However, the second publication on campus, the JTAC (which is a part of Student Publications) was given a hefty increase in funds from the Student Service Fee—an increase of over $60,000.
 We are both student-run publications with student workers.
 The only major difference between the JTAC and Texan News Service is our content.
 Because the JTAC is created out of Student Life, most of their articles are written to shine a positive light on the university.
 There is nothing wrong with this form of publication, but we at Texan News Service more often post investigative pieces.
 We uncover hidden truths, tell students why their professor is no longer teaching, let students know break-downs of where their money is going, inform them of new organizations popping-up on campus and make public records truly public to the student body.
 If my university really loved me, they would be more willing to fund the organizations on campus that uncover the truth.